Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Whether you’re adopting or purchasing your new dog, ask the previous carer about how they’re being fed so far.

-In many cases, they’ll also give you a small portion of your dog’s current dog food.
+Why not ask for a small portion of your dog’s current dog food?
 That way, you can continue to give the same kind or change it gradually.
 Abruptly changing your dog’s diet might cause some stomach problems.
-So, it’s good to transition slowly.

-One thing to note is that not all kibble are created equal.
+One thing to note is that not all kibble is created equal.
 Don’t decide based on price alone.
 Sometimes, the cheaper options have filler carbohydrates.

-That will require you to give larger quantities, costing you more in the long run.
-Opt for high quality dog food and follow the weight-based chart in the package.
+Opt for high-quality dog food and follow the weight-based chart in the package.
 Then, observe how they respond and adjust portions as you see fit.

 Dog Clothes and Accessories

 Additionally, there are plenty of serious reasons why dogs benefit from wearing clothes.
-While most of it has to do with protecting them from extreme weather, there’s no reason why their puppy clothes shouldn’t reflect the latest styles in dog apparel.
-Choose wisely to keep them comfortable but don’t forget to have some fun!
+While most of it involves protecting them from extreme weather, there’s no reason why their puppy clothes shouldn’t reflect the latest styles in dog apparel.

-Not only are there more stylish choices available but they also give you more security and control during walks.
-For some dogs, harnesses are also a safer choice.
+Not only are there more stylish choices available, but they also give you more security and control during walks.

 Health and Medical Requirements